INSIDE THE ART, CRAFT AND BUSINESS OF WRITING for Film, TV, Books, Stage, Print or Digital Media (with Particular Attention to Comedy)

 Greg developed and produced several of Beth’s one-person shows at venues including the ICA Boston, ICA London, PS 122 NY, Highways LA and others.
 Greg also served as Campaign Manager for Beth’s guerilla First Lady Campaign, landing her in People Magazine and at the Democratic National Convention for CamNet, a proto-reality network.
 He also worked with Julia Sweeney developing “God said Ha!” and Randy and Jason Sklar developing “A Tale of Two Sklars”.
 Produced “Lenny Bruce” for Marvin Worth Productions and has worked for Just for Laughs Comedy Festival, the ACLU, Drug Policy Alliance, SANE and many other organizations.

-He also programs and produces “Comedy Project”, a bi-annual comedy festival at the Skirball, that has featured screenings, stand-up, panels, workshops, and conversations featuring Carrie Fisher, Richard Lewis, Slamdance, and many of the names listed above, and served as Entertainment Director for Moomba and Dorscia, LA nightclubs where he programmed, produced, and presented many comedy events including new work by Julia Sweeney, Mary-Lynn Rajskub, Cindy Camponera and many others.
+He also programmed and produced “Comedy Project”, a bi-annual comedy festival at the Skirball, that featured screenings, stand-up, panels, workshops, and conversations featuring Carrie Fisher, Richard Lewis, Slamdance, and many of the names listed above, and served as Entertainment Director for Moomba and Dorscia, LA nightclubs where he programmed, produced, and presented many comedy events including new work by Julia Sweeney, Mary-Lynn Rajskub, Cindy Camponera and many others.

 Greg has written feature screenplays for 20th Century Fox, Dino De Laurentiis, Vestron, and wrote and produced “Radioarcade”, a radio-drama series for NPR.
 As a journalist, he has written for Premiere, Esquire, Entertainment Weekly, LA Weekly, Writers Digest, Omni and several others.